 Administration

-- Antisialagogue/anti-vagal: 0.5 mg to 1 mg every 1 to 2 hours
+- Anti-sialagogue/anti-vagal: 0.5 to 1 mg every 1 to 2 hours

-- Organophosphate or muscarinic poisoning: 2 mg to 3 mg every 20 to 30 minutes (may require doses up to 20 mg, titrate to effect for secretion control)
+- Organophosphate or muscarinic poisoning: 2 to 3 mg every 20 to 30 minutes (may require doses up to 20 mg, titrate to effect for secretion control)

-- Bradycardia: 1 mg every 3 to 5 minutes (3 mg max), repeat until obtaining desired heart rate, most effective for sinus and AV nodal disease.
+- Bradycardia: 1 mg every 3 to 5 minutes (3 mg max), repeat until obtaining desired heart rate, most effective for sinus and AV nodal disease

-- Pediatric: 0.01 mg/kg to 0.03 mg/kg every 3 to 5 minutes.
+- Pediatric: 0.01 to 0.03 mg/kg every 3 to 5 minutes.
 The pediatric minimum dose is 0.1 mg, the maximum dose is 0.5 mg (child) and 1.0 mg (adolescent), and the maximum cumulative dose is 1 mg (child) and 2 mg (adolescent).

 - Rapid sequence intubation pretreatment: 0.01 mg/kg IV for adults with bradycardia secondary to repeat dosing of succinylcholine.
 Pediatric 0.02 mg/kg IV, minimum dose 0.1 mg.
 Not recommended as a routine treatment.

-Dosing in adults to greater than 0.5 mg and slow IV pushes correlate with paradoxical bradycardia (though likely transient) and ventricular fibrillation (VF).
+Adult doses >0.5 mg and slow IV pushes correlate with paradoxical bradycardia (though likely transient) and ventricular fibrillation (VF).

 Adverse Effects

-Atropine decreases the rate of mexiletine absorption, which can be prevented by combined IV delivery of metoclopramide with atropine before anesthesia.
+- Mexiletine: Atropine decreases the rate of mexiletine absorption, which can be prevented by combined IV delivery of metoclopramide with atropine before anesthesia.

 Contraindications